Google Analytics for Firebase: A Reporting Introduction/

 The Attribution report aims to help you understand how various marketing channels are driving conversions.

 Certain automatically generated events are already marked by default as conversion events – ‘first_open’ and ‘in_app_purchase’ events, for example.
-Events that you have marked as conversion events will also appear in the Attribution report – you can set up to 10 conversion events.
+Events that you have marked as conversion events will also appear in the Attribution report – you can set up to 15 custom conversion events per project.

 Click on a particular conversion to see more detailed information including total events over time and events by source.
 Here is an example from the Demo account of a breakdown for the ‘first_open’ event (the first time an app is launched on a device):